Andy-Big/Marlin_FB_Reborn_Old/README.md

 - by default, there is a limit on the acceleration of the axes - 3000 mm/s\*s, speed - 250 mm/s
 - interface - standard graphical with a modified main screen
 - choice of interface language - English or Russian
+- WiFi interface for printer control and file transfer

 # New main interface screen
 The home screen has been completely redesigned for both idle and print modes.